Arjuna: Later life and death

 After the Kurukshetra War, Yudhishthira appointed Arjuna as the Prime Minister of Hastinapur.
 Yudhishthira performed Ashvamedha.
 Arjuna followed the horse to the land of Manipura and encountered Babhruvahana, one of his sons.
 None of them knew one another.
-Babhruvahana asked Arjuna to fight and killed his father during the battle.
+Babhruvahana asked Arjuna to fight and injured his father during the battle.
 Chitrāngadā came to the battlefield and revealed that Arjuna was her husband and Babhruvahana's father.
 Ulupi, the second wife of Arjuna, revived Arjuna using a celestial gem called Nagamani.

-After Krishna left his mortal body, Arjuna took the citizens of Dwaraka, including 16,100 wives of Krishna, to Indraprastha.
+After Krishna left his mortal body, Arjuna took the remaining citizens of Dwaraka to Indraprastha.
 On the way, they were attacked by a group of bandits.
-Arjuna desisted fighting seeing the law of time.
+Arjuna desisted from fighting seeing the law of time.

-Upon the onset of the Kali Yuga and acting on the advice of Vyasa, Arjuna and other Pandavas retired, leaving the throne to Parikshit (Arjuna's grandson and Abhimanyu's son).
+Upon the onset of the Kali Yuga, and acting on the advice of Vyasa, Arjuna and other Pandavas retired, leaving the throne to Parikshit (Arjuna's grandson and Abhimanyu's son).
 Giving up all their belongings and ties, the Pandavas, accompanied by a dog, made their final journey of pilgrimage to the Himalayas.
-The listener of the Mahabharata is Janamejaya, Parikshit's son and Arjunaś great-grandson.
+The listener of the Mahabharata is Janamejaya, Parikshit's son and Arjuna's great-grandson.